-- 1. MnDOT's Office of Investment Management (OIM) determines the target level of funds available for the TIP period 2012 to 2015.
-These funding targets are sent to the ATPS for comment.
+- 1. MnDOT's Office of Capital Programs and Performance Measurement determines the target level of funds available for the TIP period 2013-2016.
+These funding targets are sent to the ATPs for comment.
 Also included is guidance for TIP preparation. - 2.
-The regions develop their draft TIPs using these funding targets.
-The regions can include funding for additional projects or programs for consideration by OIM. - 3.
-OIM assembles the draft regional TIPs and the requests for additional funds.
-OIM informs the regions if their request for a higher level of funds will be honored. - 4.
-The regions modify their list of projects based on OIM response, adopt their final TIPs and submit them to MnDOT for inclusion in the STIP.
+The regions develop their draft TIPs using these funding targets. - 3.
+OCPPM assembles the TIPs and ensures that there will be expected funding for all projects programmed by the region confirming that fiscal constraint is maintained.
+In addition, regionally significant projects not funded with FHWA or FTA funds must be included in the TIP. - 4.
+OCPPM circulates the draft STIP to the region.
+The region may then modify and adopt the final TIP and submit it to MnDOT for inclusion into the STIP.

-RESOURCES AVAILABLE 2012-2015
+RESOURCES AVAILABLE 2013-2016